Neha Mankani is one of the only 2 Pakistani women featured in BBC’s100 Women of 2023 list! Find out more about her here.

-Neha Mankani is our Woman of Substance for March 2019.
+Neha Mankani was our Woman of Substance for March 2019.
 She is helping mothers gain access to basic health and neonatal care in Pakistan.
 Neha is a LUMS graduate-turned-midwife and the founder of the Mama Baby Fund.
 The goal of Mama Baby Fund is to provide emergency funds for maternal and neonatal healthcare essentials.
 As a midwife, she has experienced first hand, the difficulties faced by families who don’t have the money to pay for food, blood tests, or even for the grave of their infant.
 Neha came up with the idea of the Mama Baby Fund to improve this situation.

 The Mama Baby Fund serves as a “rapid response fund for emergency needs that women and their families don’t account for in maternal and gynecological care such as preterm birth, incubator fees, extra medicine costs, and multiple bags of blood.
 It also responds to in-kind needs with newborn clothes, diapers, baby oil, supplements for the mother etc”.